 Secondly, glossaries are not infallible and do not cover every single technical term that may be needed.
 Given today’s huge technology shift, translators often have to “invent” translations for certain terms themselves as there are simply no approved translations for them as yet.
 Just the other day, I had to come up with the Hungarian equivalents for four different DPF regeneration modes according to US standards as there are no universally accepted and established translations for them.
 And this example is still related to good old internal-combustion technology – imagine the challenges posed by e-mobility!
 In knowing these industry secrets, it is reassuring to see new terms being created by specialist linguists rather than through hasty Google searches by people unfamiliar with the topic in online dictionaries without any peer review.
 My experience with service manuals shows that manufacturers have put great effort and the utmost care into compiling them.
 Why would they then risk the quality of their translated versions falling short of the original?
 Professional language service providers such as Albion Languages can help them get their message through to all of their service personnel, no matter where they are based or what languages they speak.

 Just think of all the damage one wrong word or misplaced comma can cause – it’s surely better to entrust the translation of your automotive manuals to real live professionals.
-Feel free to contact us at Albion Languages – we’d love to share our know-how.
+Feel free to contact us at Albion Languages – we are experts in engineering translation and we’d love to share our know-how.